-Stream elevation and stream gradient were derived at each stream node from 10-Meter DEM data files for the Molalla River, Pudding River, Johnson Creek (2002) models, and from 3-foot resolution LiDAR bare earth elevation data for the Southern Willamette shade models.
+Stream elevation and stream gradient were derived at each stream node from 10-Meter DEM data files for the Willamette River and major tributary shade models, Molalla River, Pudding River, and Johnson Creek (2002) models; and from 3-foot resolution LiDAR bare earth elevation data for the Southern Willamette shade models.
 Stream gradients were calculated from the elevation of the stream node using the distance between nodes.
 Stream elevation and gradient derivation for models completed by agencies other than DEQ are described in their respective model reports.